SimpleActivityLogger is a Windows service that records the following events to the Windows Event Log:

 Logging is achieved using a Windows Service called ‘SimpleActivityLogger’.
 If you stop or disable this service, then logging will be disabled.

-Alternatively, click here to download from from CNET Download.com
+Alternatively, click here to download from from CNET Download.com (NOTE: May not be the latest version)

 You can view the documentation online here.